 Even things like emails or texts can have an alarming shelf life.
 Once those are shared with anyone else – even people your students think are friends – they can be turned back on the sender with bad consequences.
 A couple of times a year, a story goes around the internet about a student who was kicked out of his/her Greek organization for sending out an inflammatory email about behavior of the organization or expectations for parties.
 Your student does not want to be on the wrong end of that media firestorm.
 The best advice is NOT to hit “send” on those.

 One final caution: the anonymity of the internet sometimes brings out the worst in us.
 When we don’t think we can ever be tied back to our comments – or when we are egged on by friends we want to impress – sometimes we can be callous, cruel, hurtful, inflammatory, and/or bullying online.
-It is easy to spread a rumor about someone or pick on them on one of these “anonymous” websites, but the result can be incredibly painful to the reader.
+It is easy to spread a rumor about someone or pick on them on one of these “anonymous” websites such as Yik Yak, but the result can be incredibly painful to the reader.
 We do not all have thick skin.
 Most of us want to be liked.
 And the idea of going online and Googling one’s name and finding a lot of anonymous trash talk can have unintended and disastrous consequences for the reader.
-It can be a terrible hit to self-esteem, and could lead into very serious mental health consequences.
+It can be a terrible hit to self-esteem, and could lead into serious mental health consequences.
 Would your student want to live with the idea that they might have pushed someone over the edge by joining in on the ‘harmless fun’ that is picking on someone?
 Is that the kind of person any of us want to be?